 The recent landings of first-stage rockets by SpaceX (Falcon) and Blue Origin (New Shepard) mark a technical watershed in the development of launch vehicles.
 Successful demonstration of this technology guarantees the ability to examine the effect of operation on flight hardware, and to understand differences between "as designed, " and "as performed."
 Advocates of reuseability also discuss the promise of opportunity for significantly lower costs, derived through reuseability of components and heardware.
 Others are not so sure, citing effects such as higher per-unit costs absent large-number production to drive costs in a different direction.
 The Space Shuttle program offered a form of reuseability for the main engines, solid-rocket boosters, and the orbiter, however "learning" in the form of evolution in design could not be implemented due to the development of only five orbiters.
 In this panel, we will discuss the basic principles and viewpoints surrounding reuseabilty, discuss both the economic and engineering advantages and challenges, and explore how eventual design evolution based on learning may change significantly how we build and launch boosters to lift payloads into orbit.

-- Gary Payton, Professor, Air Force Academy (panelist)
+- Gary Payton, Distinguished Visiting Professor, United States Air Force Academy (panelist)

 The quest for understanding the origins of life and the solar-system are leading us deeper into space, as we "follow the water."
 Europa, Titan, Enceladus, and Mars are all critical destinations for finding water, organics, and other potential clues to important scientific questions.
 As we pursue robotic exploration - and eventual human follow-up to these destinations, the use of solar-power becomes more problematic at large scale and drives engineering solutions towards nuclear power sources.
 Recently, the United States has restarted the production of plutonium suited for use in Multi-Mission Radioisotope Thermal Power Generators (MMRTGs), and technology is being pursued to develop advanced, stirling, brayton, and other energy conversion technologies.
 In this panel, we will survey the landscape of deep-space power, for both landed and "fly-by" missions.
 We will discuss the various pros and cons of different technology candidates, suitability of hardware for high-radiation environments such as the magnetosphere of Jupiter, and the prospects for future missions.